Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

 -   Add new feature to UNMOUNT.
 Now recognizes "SDCard"              --- not case sensitive
 -   Add new feature to MOUNT.
 Now recognizes "SDCard", "anything"  --- not case sensitive

+## Commit \#88 12/16/2020

+Changes:
+-   Add diagnostic messages to MOUNT for mode 1, Create if LIF does not exits
+-   Figured out why SD Card read acces while copying Ref LIF image for create new virtual disk in MOUNT was randomly failing.
+When we changed from FIFO_SDIO mode to DMA_SDIO, the memory used for the temporary buffer for the copy operation became a problem, as it was in EXTMEM.
+Once it was changed to DMAMEM, the problems stopped.
+-   Added a documentation section titled "Main Uses of DMAMEM" to EBTKS.cpp
+-   In EBTKS_Bus_Interface_ISR.cpp , added noe above pinChange_isr() reminding
+    that the function prototype must include
+        __attribute__ ((interrupt ("IRQ")))
+-   Now that MOUNT LIF create works, benchmark different read block sizes
+-   General improvements to copy_sd_file() that catches errors better, and reports them.
+Part of MOUNT improvement.
+-   General improvements to MOUNT error reporting and diagnostic prints.
+-   Platformio.ini
+        Changed SdFat library from 2.0.0-beta.8 to 2.0.2-beta.3 Added "-Wl,--print-memory-usage" which better reports memory usage at and of compile/Link

+## Commit \#89 12/??/2020                                                                           Remember to update EBTKS.h